savaro/apache-php/README.md

 #Update this file to test auto build.
 #Upated on 11.12 to trigger build again. -Jing
-#Upated  - test auto service deployment. - Jing
+#Upated  - test auto service deployment. - Jing udate

 Building the base image